binpash/benchmarks/INSTRUCTIONS.md

 ./infrastructure/pc-analysis.sh /tmp/plots/pca.pdf
 ```

-## Optional: Applyihng benchmarks to various systems (1–3 days)
+## Optional: Applying benchmarks to various systems (1–3 days)

 This section is about setting up and running other systems on the Koala benchmarks.
 Crucially:

-* The difficulty of evaluating prototype systems using Koala depends on these systems (i.e., not our contribution) as well as access to specific hardare (e.g., large multiprocessors).
+* The difficulty of evaluating prototype systems using Koala depends on these systems (i.e., not our contribution) as well as access to specific hardware (e.g., large multiprocessors).
-* The authors of these systems are free to make any modifications to the benchmarks, the inputs, or the scripts accroding to the contributions claimed by _their_ systems, not Koala
+* The authors of these systems are free to make any modifications to the benchmarks, the inputs, or the scripts according to the contributions claimed by _their_ systems, not Koala

 Therefore, his evaluation outside the scope of the Koala artifact evaluation.